qor5/x/prottpx/README.md

 - **Content negotiation**

   - Supports both `application/json` and `application/proto` encodings.
-  - The request body is decoded according to `Content-Type`, and the response format (JSON vs proto) is decided by `Accept` / `Content-Type`.
+  - The request body is decoded according to `Content-Type` header.
+If no Content-Type is specified, it uses the default content type configured via `WithDefaultContentType` (defaults to `application/proto`).
+  - The response format is decided by `Accept` header.
+If no Accept header is present, it follows the request's Content-Type format.
+  - Use `WithDefaultContentType` to configure the default content type for requests without a Content-Type header.

 - **`normalize` integration**